Where You're Operating

 Engagement Structure & Investment

-What the Opening Process Looks Like
+Opening Process

 After an inquiry is submitted, communication begins by email.

 If the inquiry appears aligned, an initial exploratory call is scheduled.
-This conversation typically ranges from 15 minutes to an hour, depending on context.
-Its purpose is to understand current conditions, areas of friction, and whether there is mutual interest in proceeding.
+Its purpose is to understand current conditions, areas of friction, and whether there is mutual alignment to proceed.

 Not all inquiries proceed beyond the initial conversation.
 Decisions to continue are mutual and unhurried.